webuimaker/wikiHugo/content/vmware+tanzu/index.md

 # Homepage
 title: "VMware Tanzu"
 description: "
 VMware Tanzu is the suite or portfolio of products and solutions that allow its customers to Build, Run, and Manage Kubernetes controlled container-based applications.
-This page gather Resources about VMware Tanzu and how to deploy it.
+This page gather Resources about VMware Tanzu and how to deploy it."

-"
 titleDescription: "
 VMware Tanzu is the suite or portfolio of products and solutions that allow its customers to Build, Run, and Manage Kubernetes controlled container-based applications.
 This page gather Resources about VMware Tanzu and how to deploy it.
 "

 type: "widget_page"
-url: "/display/containers/vmware+tanzu/"
+url: "/display/containers/VMware+Tanzu/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: